 ~$22

-Redken built the Magnetics line around one specific problem: color that fades before the next appointment.
-The anti-fade complex works by strengthening the internal hair structure so color molecules are more resistant to washing out.
-It is lightweight for a professional-grade conditioner -- fine and medium hair can use it daily without buildup.
-The rinse is clean, the texture is manageable, and the color payoff is real: most users report noticeably slower fade compared to their previous conditioner.
+Redken built the Magnetics line around one specific problem: color that looks dull before the next appointment.
+The formula is positioned around color-care conditioning and a lightweight feel, so fine and medium hair can use it regularly without obvious buildup.
+The rinse is clean, the texture is manageable, and user feedback often points to slower-looking fade compared with basic conditioners.

-This is not a deep treatment or a heavy masque -- it is a daily conditioner that does one thing exceptionally well.
-If your main complaint is that your color looks dull or washed out within two weeks of a salon visit, this is the most targeted fix at this price point.
+This is not a deep treatment or a heavy masque -- it is a daily conditioner with a focused color-care use case.
+If your main complaint is that your color looks dull or washed out within two weeks of a salon visit, this is one of the more targeted options at this price point.

 Fade Prevention Lightweight Daily Use